kgisl/pythonFDP/manual/lab10-matrixmul.py.md

 0. How to initialize a matrix (5 by 5) so that all its entries are equal to the number 10?
 What is the one line code for this?

 ## Post-lab Questions

 ## Bonus 1

+1. Fix the failing test case in the following cyberdojo session - http://j.mp/randomMatrixCD
+2. Use the functions to write a `randomize_matrix` function to generate a square matrix of size 5

 ## Related Material